 “Measuring growth will differ from business to business, depending on what their goals are,” explains Jonathan Chan, head of marketing at Insane Growth.
 “In my personal experience, we measured growth by the number of repeat customers we were able to generate from our ‘mini-products.’
 This was a great indicator of how effective our strategy was and how many loyal customers we were attracting.”

-While every business will have its own unique set of key performance indicators (KPIs), here is a look at five common ones every small business should measure to set themselves up for growth.
+While every business will have its own unique set of key performance indicators (KPIs), there are some common KPIs that every small business should know.
+In this article we will examine cover:

 1. Sales revenue

 Revenue is the first KPI most businesses evaluate to gauge their success and market demand.
 Sales revenue refers to the income from all customer purchases.
 Returns or undelivered services are subtracted from this income to get the final sales revenue result.